yoshikisd/tonedeafwriter/README.md

 # tonedeafwriter
-ToneDeafWriter - Playing around with automatic music transcription to (hopefully) write tabs for songs that I can't find on Songsterr
+ToneDeafWriter - Playing around with automatic music transcription to (hopefully) write guitar tablature for songs that I can't find on Songsterr